Types of Degrees Geoscience Engineering Majors Are Getting

 Bachelor’s Degree Starting Salary

-Data from the U.S. Department of Education shows that geoscience engineering students who graduated in 2015-2017 with a bachelor’s degree made a median starting salary of $55,400 per year.
+The median starting salary of students who graduated in 2015-2017 with a bachelor’s degree in geoscience engineering was $55,400 per year.
+These stats come from the U.S. Department of Education.
 During this timeframe, most salaries fell between $54,550 (25th percentile) and $56,250 (75th percentile).

 Salaries According to BLS